QuBo-Delft/QuBo/README.md

 - Exporting all questions of a board to a file
     - _At the end of a lecture, lecturers can export all questions and answers to a neatly formatted file and upload them to Brightspace._

+### Project structure
+- **Back end**
+    - The back end uses service-oriented architecture for separation of concerns.
+Common DTOs are shared between the client and the server to make communication easier.
+ModelMapper is used to convert between All repositories and services are fully tested through the use of unit tests.
+The majority of all endpoints, including the most important ones, as well as the parts of the back end they communicate with, are tested via integration tests.
+- **Front end**
+    - The front end is nice too :)

 ## Group members

 | 📸 | Name | Email |